 Middle School Ecology Internship

-Service Dates: Saturdays for 6 weeks, starting May 1, 2021
+Service Dates: Saturdays for 5 weeks, starting April 15th, 2023

 Homewood Science Center is sponsoring a conservation ecology-based internship for middle school students.
 This internship will complement the Ecosystems science content and the science and engineering practices reflected in the Next Generation Science Standards for middle school.
 This internship is a student-led program supporting student agency and equitable practices.
 All area middle school students are invited to apply to join us this spring in a community project to support Homewood Izaak Walton Preserve and Homewood Science Center through scientific investigation, discovery, and leadership!

 Led by Nicole Fuller, Chicago Public School Science Educator; 6th-8th grade interns will meet outdoors at Homewood’s Izaak Walton Preserve on the following Saturday dates: